mayasharma2110/Bookworm/README.md

 * Responsive website on mobile, tablet and laptop size devices.

-* The home page will contain xxxxx.
+* The home page will contain the reviews and a search bar for users to search for a book or author.
+Signed in users will also see their own reviews displayed at the top.

-* The login page will contain xxxxx.
+* The login page will contain a form for registered users to login.

-* The register page will contain xxxxx.
+* The register page will contain a form for new members to sign up and be part of the community.

-* The new review page will contain xxxxx.
+* The new review page will contain a form which allows signed in users to create a new review for a book.

-* The manage books page will contain xxxxx.
+* The new review page will contain a form which allows signed in users to add a new book to the database/site.

 * The manage genres page will contain xxxxx.

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
 For logged in users this will show home, new review, manage books, manage genres and logout links.
+Note the manage genres link will only be available to the Admin of the site and no other users.

-The website will use bootstrap/Materializecss grids to make the layout responsive to different devices and screen sizes.
+The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.

-The home page will contain xxxxx.
+* The home page will contain the reviews and a search bar for users to search for a book or author.
+Signed in users will also see their own reviews displayed at the top.
+Signed in users can update or delete their own reviews, this will only be a soft delete and the information will remain in the database but not be shown on the site to users.
+Admin are allowed to delete any review they deem spam or unacceptable in some way, this again will be a soft delete only.

-The login page will contain xxxxx.
+* The login page will contain a form for registered users to login.
+This will ask for username and password, if either are incorrect this will be displayed ot the user and the site will ask them to try again.
+There will also be a logout link for logged in users to use.

-The register page will contain xxxxx.
+* The register page will contain a form for new members to sign up and be part of the community.
+This will ask for users username, password, age category and gender.
+The site will check against the database to make sure there is no current user with such username and if so will notify the user as such and to choose a different username instead.
+Age category and gender can be of use for users of the site when deciding on a new book/author based on demogrpahics of those who read such books/authors' work, these fields will be optional as not everyone will want to give the information for various reasons.

-The new review page will contain xxxxx.
+* The new review page will contain a form which allows signed in users to create a new review for a book.
+This will include a dropdown for the book that is being revewed, recommend yes/no field, start out of 5 field and review comment (free text field).

-The manage books page will contain xxxxx.
+* The new review page will contain a form which allows signed in users to add a new book to the database/site.

 The manage genres page will contain xxxxx.